Museum exhibit representing annual training plan

 New hire training plan

-When it comes to onboarding, we recommend that you implement a new employee training plan template for all your new hires.
+We recommend you implement a new employee training plan template for all your new hires.

-These new hire training plans can be the same for everyone, covering the organization’s culture, policies, and business goals or role-specific plans to help employees learn the new skills needed to perform their new role.
+These new hire training plans can be the same for everyone, covering the organization’s culture, policies, and business goals.
+They should also include role-specific plans to help employees learn the new skills needed to perform in their role.

 Here are some templates and checklists to get your new hire training plans up and running: